 GARY HINCKS / SCIENCE PHOTO LIBRARY GARY HINCKS / SCIENCE PHOTO LIBRARY

 Earth's tectonic plates, artwork.
-The Earth's surface is divided up into several major plates.
-These are rocky slabs that float and move on the more fluid layer beneath them.
-Current direction of movement is indicated by red arrows.
-The boundaries between plates are geologically active areas, and are the sites of the majority of the world's volcanoes and earthquakes.
-Plate tectonics, the study of the plates, has revealed a huge amount about the Earth.
-For instance, South America's east coast appears to fit into Africa's west coast because they were once joined, but the plates that hold them are moving apart.
-Also, where the Indian plate collided with the Eurasian plate, the Himalayas were formed.
+The Earth's surface is divided up into nine major plates.
+These are rocky structures that float and move on the more fluid layer beneath them.
+The boundaries between plates are geologically active areas, and are the sites of the majority of the world's volcanoes (red dots).
+The pink arrows show the direction of movement of the plates.
+Where plates collide (pale pink lines), mountains can be formed, as is the case in the Himalayas, where the Indian plate collided with the Eurasian plate.
+Where plates separate, rifts can be formed (such as the Red Sea).
+In subduction zones (purple arrowed lines), where one plate slides beneath another, earthquakes and volcanoes are common.

 Model release not required.
 Property release not required.